osmandapp/docs/content/osmand/start-with/index.md

 ---
 title: "Begin with OsmAnd"
-intro: "First steps with OsmAnd: how to install, to download maps, how to make initial setup or how to copy settings from another device.
-This section also explains key OsmAnd topics such as Main menu and Settings."
+intro: "First steps with OsmAnd: how to install and download maps.
+Get access to all features via Main Menu.
+This section also explains key functionality via simple questions list."
 versions: '*'
 ---
 {% data reusables.general.article-not-complete %}